Ayano20136819/SRUS-AS-Games/docs/assessment-tasks.md

 > The reason I failed this test case pivot is always first element in the list.
 > When I call quicksort with a sorted list, the list is not split into halves and one of the sub-array is always empty.
-> So the call stack is really long and over 1000 times.
-That cause recursion error.
+> So the call stack is really long and that cause recursion error.

 Propose a fix to your sorting algorithm that fixes this issue.